 Winthrop Physicians To Speak At First G20 World Brain Mapping & Therapeutic Scientific Summit In Australia

-Mark Menniti Stecker, MD, PhD, Chairman, Department of Neurosciences, Winthrop-University Hospital, and Ramin Rak, MD, FAANS, Co-Surgical Director of the Long Island Brain Tumor Center at Neurological Surgery, PC (NSPC) and attending neurosurgeon at Winthrop, will be among a select group of neuroscience experts and representatives of governments from across the globe to speak at the First Annual G20 World Brain Mapping & Therapeutic Summit.
+Mark Menniti Stecker, MD, PhD, Chairman, Department of Neurosciences, NYU Winthrop Hospital, and Ramin Rak, MD, FAANS, Co-Surgical Director of the Long Island Brain Tumor Center at Neurological Surgery, PC (NSPC) and attending neurosurgeon at Winthrop, will be among a select group of neuroscience experts and representatives of governments from across the globe to speak at the First Annual G20 World Brain Mapping & Therapeutic Summit.
 The summit will take place November 13, during a meeting of the G20 nations in Brisbane, Australia.

 Since the first treatment protocol for Multiple Sclerosis (MS) introduced back in 1993, great strides have been made in the treatment and management of the disease.
-At the Multiple Sclerosis Treatment Center at Winthrop-University Hospital, patients benefit from the hands-on care as well as the ongoing research and clinical trials that have led to major breakthroughs in new treatment options.
+At the Multiple Sclerosis Treatment Center at NYU Winthrop Hospital, patients benefit from the hands-on care as well as the ongoing research and clinical trials that have led to major breakthroughs in new treatment options.